focuseconomics analyst awards methodology header

 Awards Methodology

-The FocusEconomics Analyst Forecast Awards are yearly awards that recognize the most accurate economic forecasters for the six key macroeconomic indicators (GDP, Fiscal Balance, Inflation, Interest Rate, Exchange Rate and Current Account) in 100 countries and for 21 commodities.
+The FocusEconomics Analyst Forecast Awards are yearly awards that recognize the most accurate economic forecasters for the six key macroeconomic indicators (GDP, Fiscal Balance, Inflation, Interest Rate, Exchange Rate and Current Account) in more than 100 countries and for 21 commodities.

 We assess the accuracy of the forecasts submitted to our Consensus Forecast survey by ranking forecasters according to the average of their forecast errors.
 Errors are defined as the absolute difference between an individual forecast and the actual result of the macroeconomic indicator/price of the commodity.

 To identify the best forecasters, we analyze forecasts submitted to our monthly survey over the course of 22 months.
-For example, in assessing the forecast accuracy for 2022 GDP, we take into consideration forecasts collected between January 2021 and October 2022.
+For example, in assessing the forecast accuracy for 2023 GDP, we take into consideration forecasts collected between January 2022 and October 2023.
 The outturns we use as a comparison to the forecasts correspond to the first official estimates, the release of which varies according to the frequency of the indicator.

 The absolute error (absolute difference between the individual forecast and the outturn of the price) is not discounted.
-Therefore, an error at the beginning of our forecasting cycle (January 2021) has the same weight as an error at the end of the cycle (October 2022).
+Therefore, an error at the beginning of our forecasting cycle (January 2022) has the same weight as an error at the end of the cycle (October 2023).

 Finally, panelists are ranked according to the average of the absolute errors over the last 22 months: The highest ranked analyst is the one with the lowest average error.
 In case of equal scores panelists will be ranked based on the number of submissions.